Doctor Who – Battles in Time

-Doctor Who – Battles in Time is an out-of-print trading card game and fortnightly magazine from the partwork publishers GE Fabbri, who acquired the license to produce Battles in Time.
+Doctor Who – Battles in Time is a trading card game and fortnightly magazine originally from the partwork publishers GE Fabbri, who acquired the license to produce Battles in Time.
 The game and magazine were first released in mid-April 2006 in two 'test-regions' in the United Kingdom and was made available across the UK on 20 September 2006.
 The magazine was released in Australia a few months later.
 However, only in South Australia was it made available in newsagents; in the rest of Australia it was available by subscription with the distributor only.
 The subscription and back issue services have now been removed from the official website.
 Battles in Time magazines are no longer available and the last issue (number 70) was released on 13 May 2009.

-A definitive resource for information relating to Battles in Time can be found at Doctor Who-Battles in Time.
+In October 2025 it was announced that Battles in Time would be relaunched by Heathside Trading and BBC Studios to coincide with the 20th Anniversary of the original release.

 Test Run

 The test series was run in the Westcountry and Grampian television areas of the UK at a test market to see if Battles in Time would be popular.
 It released 7 pilot Magazines and a "test set" version of the Exterminator card set comprising only 85 cards, plus a "test set" Super Rose.
 These 85 cards were essentially the same as the first 85 cards of the Exterminator set that was released nationally.
 However, card 42 featuring "Captain Jack" had a picture change in the national set.

 Test set cards are recognized as they did not include the icon, in the bottom left of the card, which would subsequently be used to identify common, rare, super rare and ultra rare cards.
 Also, test set information cards had a lightning icon within a triangle above the information box.
 This was amended for the national release to an oval shape.
 This can be seen, for example, in the Ultra Rare cards in the series and also the test set Super Rose card.

 Complete sets of this 85 card set are very rare, particularly if they include the test set Super Rose card as there were very few test set Super Rose cards manufactured.